 Kids Skate Free: Kids 12 and under can skate for FREE this summer at participating Kids Skate FREE Rinks.
 Go here to find a location near you and sign your kids up to snag their FREE skating passes.
 Hours and additional fees (including skate rental fees) vary based on location.

 Be a book worm.

-Barnes & Noble Summer Reading Program: Have your kids (grades 1st-6th) read 8 books and record them in the Reading Journal found here.
-Then bring the completed journal to any Barnes & Noble bookstore, and your child can choose a FREE book from their selection on the Reading Journal list.
-Another FREE fun summer reading option is the Barnes & Noble FREE online storytime.
+Barnes & Noble Summer Reading Program: Have your kids (grades 1st-6th) read books and answer the questions in the Summer Reading Triathlon Reading Journal.
+Bring the completed journal to any Barnes & Noble bookstore between May 17th and September 6th, and your child can choose a FREE book from their selection on the Reading Journal list.

 Sylvan Learning Book Adventure: Kids in grades K-8 can search for books and read them offline.
 Then come back to quiz themselves on what they read and earn cool prizes.

 Half Price Books Feed Your Brain Summer Reading Program: This is a great summer activity for kids of all ages.
 Kids in 8th grade and under read for 15 minutes a day in June and July and log that time.
 Once they’ve accumulated 300 minutes, they turn in a completed reading log to earn $5 HPB Bookworm Bucks.
 High schoolers read a book in June and July, submit a review, and then bring that review in to the store in order to earn $5 HPB Bookworm Bucks.

 TD Bank Summer Reading Program: Kids in grades K-5 can snag $10 by reading 10 books this summer.
 After they have read 10 books and recorded the names in the Summer Reading Form found here, take the form to the nearest TD Bank to have $10 deposited into a new or existing Young Saver account.